BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 ---

-The **CityDB Tool** is ideal for urban planners, GIS professionals, and developers working with 3D city models who require a robust and efficient way to manage large-scale spatial data within a relational database.
+The **citydb-tool** is ideal for urban planners, GIS professionals, and developers working with 3D city models who require a robust and efficient way to manage large-scale spatial data within a relational database.

 The citydb command-line interface for the 3D City Database provides several general options that can be used with any command.
 These options allow you to configure logging, load configuration files, manage plugins, and more.